CALIFORNIA LEGISLATIVE BLACK CAUCUS BYLAWS

 SPONSORSHIPS, ENDORSEMENT AND/OR SUPPORT

-All endorsements or sponsorships must identify the purpose, targeted event, parties responsible for management of the event, and include a detailed budget describing how the funds will be used prior to the vote for approval.
+All endorsements or sponsorships must identify the purpose, targeted event, parties responsible for management of the event, and include a detailed budget describing how the funds will be used prior to a vote for approval.
 Sponsorship of events must be approved by a majority vote of the Caucus.

 ARTICLE IX